influxdata/docs-v2/content/influxdb/v1.7/query_language/data_exploration.md

 {{% note %}}
 #### Improve performance of time-bound subqueries
-To improve the performance of InfluxQL queries with time-bounded subqueries, apply the `WHERE time` clause to the outer query instead of the inner query.
+To improve the performance of InfluxQL queries with time-bound subqueries, apply the `WHERE time` clause to the outer query instead of the inner query.
 For example, the following queries return the same results, but **the query with time bounds on the outer query is more performant than the query with time